olumidesan/scrabble/DevFlow.md

 - Save scores on server and query from there, instead of emitting immediately?
 - Reset config forms on Cancel.
 State has been reset but forms haven't.
 - Play logs and connection status | config
+- Add connection status
-- Remove haphazard definition of axios requests
+- Remove haphazard definition of axios requests | Check